 However, this conclusion does not take into account the intensity of the emissions produced by NFCs in their provision of goods and services.
-This is achieved by looking at the carbon intensity indicator, which suggests that the most carbon-intensive activities are financed via the banking sector (Figure 4).
+This is achieved by looking at the carbon intensity indicator, which suggests that, when comparing the carbon intensity of securities portfolios, the most carbon-intensive activities are financed via the banking sector (Figure 4), but that the carbon intensity of banks' loan portfolio is far lower.